Zafar-Lab/scDREAMER/README.md

 ## Installation

 A stable `pip` installation release for scDREAMER package will be made available shortly.
 For now, we recommend users to directly clone our stable `main` branch and set `scDREAMER` as the working directory.
-Creating conda environment using scDREAMER.yaml will install all the dependent packages and libararies. scDREAMER can be set up as follows
+Creating conda environment using ./ENVIRONMENTS/scDREAMER.yml will install all the dependent packages and libraries. scDREAMER can be set up as follows

 1. git clone https://github.com/Zafar-Lab/scDREAMER.git
 2. conda env create -f scDREAMER.yml